crazywhalecc/static-php-cli/README-en.md

 > In some cases, PHAR files may not run in a micro environment.

+### php-fpm Usage

+When using the parameter `--build-all` or `--build-fpm`, the final compilation result will output a file named `./php-fpm`, This file will be located in the path `buildroot/bin/`, simply copy it out for use.

+In normal Linux distributions and macOS systems, the package manager will automatically generate a default fpm configuration file after installing php-fpm.
+Because php-fpm must specify a configuration file before running, the php-fpm compiled by this project will not have any configuration files, so you need to write `php-fpm.conf` and `pool.conf` configuration files yourself.

+Specifying `php-fpm.conf` can use the command parameter `-y`, for example: `./php-fpm -y php-fpm.conf`.

 ## Current Status

 - [X] Basic CLI framework (by `symfony/console`)